nemanjajovic/NemanjaJovic/README.md

 - 👋 Hi, I’m @NemanjaJovic
-- 🌱 I’m currently learning React, and later Node :)
+- 🌱 I’m currently improving on my knowledge of React, and later Node
 - 📫 How to reach me: nemanja.jovic195@gmail.com and neco.j@live.com